 Migraines affect about 1 out of 10 adults in the U.S. and can be extremely debilitating.
 Medications exist for both preventative and acute treatment and can target multiple aspects of this complex condition.
 Midrin is a combination migraine medication that has been marketed under many brand names like Amidrine, Nodolor, Duradrin, Migrin-A, and Epidrine.
 The formulation contains three ingredients: acetaminophen, dichloralphenazone and isometheptene.
+Midrin is still available with the services of a compounding pharmacy.

 An Effective Combination for Migraine Relief